-The Authority is fully compliant with all current procurement legislation including the Public Contract Regulations 2015.
-It uses an online e-procurement portal (In-Tend) and the governments 'Contracts Finder' website for all significant quote/tender/framework opportunities, ensuring openness and fairness to all potential suppliers.
+The Authority is fully compliant with all current procurement legislation including the Public Contract Regulations 2015 and Procurement Act 2023.
+It uses an online e-procurement portal (In-Tend) and the governments new 'Find a Tender' website for all significant quote/tender/framework opportunities, ensuring openness and fairness to all potential suppliers.